KenGordon/hcsshim-old/cmd/shimlike/README.md

 The Shimlike can be built by running `go build` in the `cmd/shimlike` folder with `$GOOS="windows"`.

-The protobuf files were built using the following commands:
+The protobuf files was built using the following command:

 ```sh
 protoc --gogo_opt=paths=source_relative --gogo_out=plugins=grpc:. -I vendor/ --proto_path=. pkg/shimlike/api/api.proto
 ```

 ## Usage

+Before running, ensure that `spec.json` is in the same directory as the Shimlike executable.
+This file is used to configure the default container specs.

 The Shimlike accepts two arguments: a pipe address on which to listen for connections, and the UVM ID to connect to.